fredlabbe/ElgadorRPG_GDD/README.md

 Theomir's book was taken from the Unity Assets Store.

 The weapons were taken either from GKC or Free Medieval Weapons assets on Unity Assets Store.

+In-game sounds taken from the GKC or from Splice.